redcurry/LearningUnity/README.md

 * Enable XR on a project:
   * Go to Window -> Package Manager and enable preview packages
   * Install the XR Interaction Toolkit
+    * Also install Samples: Default Input Actions and XR Device Simulator
   * Install XR Plugin Management

 * Add an XR Rig: